Hyperpat’s HyperDay

 This view of the world does not eliminate the possibility of the world/universe being created by some omniscient being, but it does put a severe crimp into any literal interpretation of how the world was created as presented in any of the major religious works.
 As evidence keeps piling up for the basic veracity of the theory, it seems to me that the debate on whether to teach things like ‘Intelligent Design’ right alongside evolutionary theory should be ended - while such concepts may have a place in philosophy or literature classes, they do not deserve to be handed up in the same texts that cover biology.
 These ideas simply do not have the same evidentiary basis as evolution, and placing them on the same footing will do nothing but confuse the students about just what science is and how it is practiced.

-Posted in Philosophy, Politics, Science & Engineering, religion | 2 Comments »
+Posted in Philosophy, Politics, religion, Science & Engineering | 2 Comments »

 Silicon Valley